cqse/teamscale-jacoco-agent/agent/README.md

 The agent's REST API has the following endpoints:
 - `[POST] /test/start/{uniformPath}` Signals to the agent that the test with the given uniformPath is about to start.
 - `[POST] /test/end/{uniformPath}` Signals to the agent that the test with the given uniformPath has just finished.
+- `[GET] /test` Returns the name of the current test.
+The result will be empty when the test already finished or was not started yet.

 ## Additional steps for WebSphere